AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/templatetags.md

 ```
 **Usage**

-Placeholder variable get replaced by a table generated from input html table string.
+Placeholder tag is replaced by the table generated using html table string provided in the placeholder tag value.
 ![Sample for HTML Table insertion](../images/html_table_sample.png)

 <InlineAlert slots="text"/>

-- Text Tags containing table element, in input data, should be placed in a separate paragraph.
+- Placeholder Tags containing table element, in input data, should be placed in a separate paragraph in the input docx template as shown in above usage diagram.

 - Only Inline Styling of Table elements is possible. i.e. using `style` attribute of `<table>`.
 Internal and External styling are not allowed.)

-### Dynamically populate table rows or columns
+### Insert Table using Placeholder Table Tag

 Rows of a table can be dynamically populated by repeating over an array of objects from the input data.